 Integrating Security into Processes

-Cultural change must be reinforced by embedding security into existing and new processes.
-This involves:
+Cultural change must be reinforced by embedding security into existing and new processes:

 Learn About Key DevSecOps Practices